Pelosi: House Moving to Send Impeachment to Senate Next Week

 The House impeached Trump in December on the charge that he abused the power of his office by pressuring Ukraine's new leader to investigate Democrats, using as leverage $400 million in military assistance for the U.S. ally as it counters Russia at its border.
 Trump insists he did nothing wrong, but his defiance of the House Democrats' investigation led to an additional charge of obstruction of Congress.

+McConnell said that if Pelosi and House Democrats are "too embarrassed" to send the articles of impeachment, the Senate will simply move on next week to other business.

+"They do not get to trap our entire country into an unending groundhog day of impeachment without resolution,'' McConnell said.

-McConnell told GOP senators at a lunchtime meeting this week to expect the trial next week, according to two people familiar with his remarks.
+McConnell told GOP senators at a lunchtime meeting to expect the trial next week, according to two people familiar with his remarks.
 The people requested anonymity to discuss the private meeting.

-He had signed on to a resolution from Sen. Josh Hawley, R-Mo., to change Senate rules to allow for the dismissal of articles of impeachment if the House doesn’t transmit them in 25 days.
-That now appear unlikely.
+At the same time, McConnell signed on to a resolution from Sen. Josh Hawley, R-Mo., to allow for the dismissal of articles of impeachment if the House doesn't transmit them in 25 days.
+That change to Senate rules appears unlikely to happen before Pelosi transmits the articles.

 In the weeks since Trump was impeached, Democrats have focused on new evidence about Trump's effort to pressure Ukraine to investigate his political rivals and they pushed the Senate to consider new testimony, including from former White House national security adviser John Bolton.
 Republicans are just as focused on a speedy trial with acquittal.